Home » Design Ideas & Inspirations » 15 Best Interior Design Books for Interior Designers and Students in 2023

 14. New York School of Interior Design: Home: The Foundations of Enduring Spaces by Ellen S. Fisher

 This excellent reference for home decor is considered the ultimate Interior Design guide.
-This book contains detailed interior design content with a comprehensive focus on home design, color theory, and space-specific areas.
+This book contains detailed content for decorators with a comprehensive focus on home design, color theory, and space-specific modules.

-It offers the key elements of design, rendering it the only book you’ll ever need – it was built on the Home Study Course that is the foundation of the school’s curriculum.
+It offers the key elements of design, rendering it the only book you’ll ever need, especially for practising your craft in New York.
+It was built on the Home Study Course which is the foundation of the New York School’s curriculum.

 It’s a helpful reference for student and self-taught designers and decorators when it comes to the technical elements of the job.